wshuchen/pyloAnnotate/README.md

 Note here we refer UCSC's liftover (chain) terms "target" and "query" as "query" and "target" respectively for being more intuitive. _Pyliftover_ uses "source" for UCSC's "target" and  "target" for "query".
 Also note that coordinates in a chain file are 0-based, which _Pyliftover_ also uses.
 Single position (chromosome, position) corresponds to the _start_ position in a BED format (0-based).

+(Update - as the result of a fun exercise, a new version (pyloAnnotateii.py) using implicit interval tree (pyloiitree.py, with tree script adapted from [Heng Li](https://github.com/lh3/cgranges)) was added for faster interval conversion.)

 ## **Dependencies**

 The program was tested on Python version 3.11.
 The two required Python packages are: